Legality of polygamy in the United States: History

 legally-licensed marriage.
 People who attempt to, or are able to, secure a second marriage license are generally prosecuted for bigamy.
 The terms "bigamy" and "polygamy" are sometimes confused or used interchangeably.
 Some states' statutes refer to polygamy while others use the bigamy term.
 Criminal sentences differ widely.
 Prosecutions for either violation are extremely rare.
 Polygamy is a practice difficult to define since it virtually never occurs in the context of legal licensing.
 Given that Mormon polygamists migrated to the Rocky Mountains in 1847, partly to escape prosecution for polygamy in the eastern states, efforts to curb the practice focused intensely on Utah and the surrounding territories in the 1800s.
 Utah and four other western territories were constrained to incorporate a prohibition against plural marriages in their state constitutions.

+Mormon polygamy was one of the leading moral issues of the 19th century in the United States, perhaps second only to slavery in importance.
+Spurred by popular indignation, the U.S. government took a number of steps against polygamy; these were of varying effectiveness.
+In 1856, the Republican Party stated that it planned to do away with both slavery and polygamy.
+After multiple Congressional attempts to pass legislation, anti-polygamy laws began to pass ten years after the church publicly announced the practice of polygamy.

 Given that almost no polygamists bother to seek a second marriage license, the practice of forming a family with more than one spousal-styled relationship is very difficult to criminalize.
 In the majority of cases, the additional partner is considered a wife in the context of religious beliefs.
 Legally speaking, the practice is more akin to adultery.
 Criminal prosecutions of adultery are rare in the United States, though it remains a crime in several states.

-Utah made the practice of polygamy a felony in 1935, after the Church of Jesus Christ of Latter-Day Saints publicly repudiated it in 1890, in a document labeled 'The Manifesto'.
+Utah made the practice of polygamy a felony in 1935, after the LDS Church publicly repudiated it in 1890, in a document labeled 'The Manifesto'.
 They similarly repudiated it in 1904 and 1910.
 Many convictions followed.
 Since the 1960s, polygamy prosecutions have been rare.
 Prosecutions included Robert D. Foster, Steve Bronson, Mark Easterday, Thomas Green, and Rodney Holm.
 The latter two prompted state supreme court challenges.
 Both failed.
-Nevertheless, Utah has remained reluctant to pursue prosecutions, citing a lack of resources, difficulties obtaining convincing evidence, and an understanding that any prosecution would trigger an inevitable appeal to the higher courts.
+Nevertheless, Utah has remained reluctant to pursue prosecutions for polygamy per se (i.e., absent associated welfare fraud or child abuse), citing a lack of resources, difficulties obtaining convincing evidence, and an understanding that any prosecution would trigger an inevitable appeal to the higher courts.
 The Supreme Court's 2003 Lawrence v.
 Texas ruling found that all adult, consensual, non-commercial sexual activity is protected, thus weakening any attempts to prosecute families for private residential or sexual arrangements that did not seek the imprimatur of the state.